jpmorganchase/modular/docs/how-to/create-template.md

 - Change `modular.type` field to `"template"`
 - Add `modular.templateType` with the desired target package type

-Example configuration for a template that generates esm-views.
+Example configuration for a template that generates `esm-view`s.

 ```json
 {